check-spelling/check-spelling-docs/Configuration.md

 ## Files

-Note that each of the below items can either be a file w/ a `.txt` suffix, or a directory, where each file with a `.txt` suffix will be merged together.
+Note that each of the below items can either be a file with a `.txt` suffix, or a directory, where each file with a `.txt` suffix will be merged together.

 | File | Description |